Plutonomicon/cardano-transaction-lib/doc/using-from-js.md

 ```

 `type="module"` is required here.

+`experiments.syncWebAssembly` WebPack setting must be set to `true` because CTL internal code expects it.

 The whole webpage can be served with `BROWSER_RUNTIME=1 webpack-dev-server --progress` or built with `BROWSER_RUNTIME=1 webpack --mode=production`